$2,500 Sign-On Bonus

 Adheres to policies, procedures, and standards of practice to deliver safe and optimal care

-Communicates with the patient, family, medical staff and others during the continuum of care
+Communicates effectively with the patient, family, and medical staff during the continuum of care

 Complies with Joint Commission’s national patient safety goals